Sixtuscruz/Analysis-of-Small-Business-Performance-in-an-Urban-Market/README.md

 ### Methodology
 - In this project analysis, we used Kobo Toolbox to design and distribute surveys to small business owners.
-- Sample size: A total number of 166 survey samples were collected from business owners in Nigeria; 41 in Lagos, 47 from Kano, and 78 from Port Harcourt.
+- Dataset Size: A total number of 166 survey samples were collected from business owners in Nigeria; 41 in Lagos, 47 from Kano, and 78 from Port Harcourt.
+- Business Types: Manufacturing(59), Retail(64), Services(43).
 - Collected structured data on key business factors, including:

 ### Data Storage